justin2004/weblog/semantic_messages/README.md

   gist:isAbout :message0content .

 :message0content a gist:Content, :NamedGraph ;
-  rdfs:comment "this is the content of the message" .
+  rdfs:comment "this named graph is the content of the message" .

 :message0content {
     :message0content gist:hasGoal :goal0 .